dome9/cloud-bots/README.md

 ### Configure remediations

-Follow these steps in your CloudGuard account to create remediations.
+You can add a remediation for a specific rule in a ruleset or for all rules in a ruleset.
+You limit a remediation to specific environments, entities, or environments and entities.

+<b> To add a remediation for a specific rule: </b>

-1. In CloudGuard, navigate to the **Remediations** page in the **Posture Management** menu.
+1. Navigate to the Rulesets page in the Posture Management menu.

-2. Click **CREATE NEW REMEDIATION** (on the right).
+2. Open the ruleset that contains the rule to which you want to apply a remediation.

+3. Use the Filter and Search toolbar to find the rule.

+4. Click Add to add a predefined CloudBot recommended by CloudGuard.
+If no recommendation exists, click Add CloudBot to create a new custom CloudBot and add it.
+The Edit Remediation window opens with the selected rule and ruleset.

+5. Select the remediation parameters.
+You can combine the options, so the remediation applies to the combination of all the selected options.

-3. Select the ruleset, from the list.
-The new remediation will apply to rules in this ruleset (as selected by the additional selection options).
+	a.
+Environment that applies the remediation to rules in the selected ruleset only when the ruleset is applied to the selected environments.

-4. Select from these options, to select the rules in the ruleset.
-You can select more than one option.
-All selected options will be applied.
+	b.
+Entity, by its entity ID (optional, if missing, all entities are implied); this selects all rules that contain the selected entities

+6. For rules with a recommended remediation, the CloudBot appears in the field.
+For rules without recommendations, select the CloudBot from the list.
+If the CloudBot is not in the list, select Custom, and then add the name of the CloudBot, along with the runtime arguments.
+The CloudBot must be deployed in the selected environment, in the same folder as the other bots.

+7. Add a comment (mandatory field) and click Save.

+<b> To add a remediation for all rules in a ruleset: </b>

-    1.  **Remediate by Rule** - select the rule in the ruleset, from a list;
+1. Navigate to the Remediation page in the Posture Management menu.

+2. Click Create New Remediation, in the upper right.

+3. Select the rules for which the remediation applies, from the given options.
+You can combine the options, so the remediation applies to the combination of all the selected options.

+	a. a Ruleset (mandatory)

+	b. a specific Rule in the ruleset (optional, if missing, all rules are implied)

-    2.  **Remediate by Cloud Account** - select a specific cloud account; if selected, all rules in the selected ruleset, for the selected account, will be selected.
+	c. a specific Environment that applies the remediation to rules in the selected ruleset only when the ruleset is applied to the selected environments.

-    3.  **Remediate by Entity** - select a specific entity; all rules in the selected ruleset, that apply to this entity, will be selected.
+	d. a specific Entity, by its entity ID (optional, if missing, all entities are implied); this selects all rules involving the selected entities

-5. Select a CloudBot, from the list.
-This is the remediation action that will be applied to the cloud entities selected in the previous step.
+4. Select the CloudBot, from the list.
+If the CloudBot is not in the list, select Custom, and then add the name of the CloudBot, along with the runtime arguments.
+The CloudBot must be deployed in the selected environment, in the same folder as the other bots.

-6. Optionally, add a comment to the remediation (it will be visible to other users who use this remediation), and then click **SAVE**.

-The remediation will be applied to all entities selected, if compliance rules applied to them fail.
+5. Add a comment (mandatory) and click Save.

 ### Configure a CloudGuard Continuous Compliance policy